-If you have been experiencing a sleep problem for more than a month, your primary care physician can refer you for a sleep study at Seton Sleep Lab.
-Using modern, non-invasive equipment, a specially-trained sleep technologist will monitor your heart rate, respiratory system, muscle activity, oxygen levels, brain activity sleep movements and body position.
-The information gathered from the study allows a board-certified sleep physician to evaluate and diagnose your condition.
-Your primary care physician
+If you have ongoing sleep troubles, Seton Medical Center Harker Heights is here for you!
+With a referral from your primary care physician, the Seton Harker Heights Sleep Lab can perform a sleep study, using modern and non-invasive technology.
+A sleep study is conducted by a specially-trained sleep technologist who will monitor your heart rate, respiratory system, muscle activity, oxygen levels, brain activity, sleep movements and body position.
+The information gathered from the study allows a board-certified sleep physician to evaluate, diagnose and treat your condition.

 While many are not aware that they have a sleep disorder until a loved one notices a problem.
 Symptoms may include:

 • Fatigue, lack of motivation and excessive daytime sleepiness

 • Loud snoring or gasping for air while sleeping

 • Pauses in breathing or racing heartbeat during the night

 • Restless sleep